jkomoros/boardgame/TUTORIAL.md

 That's why there's a `moves` package that defines three common move types.
 You embed these moves anonymously in your move struct and then only override the methods you need to change.
 In some cases you don't even need to implement your own `Legal` or `Apply` because the base ones are sufficent.

-##### moves.Base
+##### base.Move and moves.Default

-Base is the simplest possible base move.
-It implements stubs for every required method, with the exception of `Apply` which you must implement yourself.
+base.Move is the simplest possible base move.
+It implements stubs for every required method, with the exception of `Apply` and `Legal` which you must implement yourself.
 This allows you to minimize the boilerplate you have to implement for simple moves.
 Almost every move you make will embed this move type either directly or indirectly.

+In practice though you'll use a base move that adds a little bit more functionality: moves.Default. moves.Default embeds base.Move but adds more meaty Legal logic and the ability to override certain methods via With* constructors in the moves package.

-Base includes a lot of base functionality and defaults.
+Default includes a lot of base functionality and defaults.
 The most important is its `Legal()` method, which is where much of the notion of Phases is implemented.
 More on that in a later section.
-For now it's important to know that if you embed a move anonymously in your own move struct, it's very important to always call your "super"'s Legal method as well, because non-trivial logic is encoded in it in Base.
+For now it's important to know that if you embed a move anonymously in your own move struct, it's very important to always call your "super"'s Legal method as well, because non-trivial logic is encoded in it in Default.

 Another simple type of move is `FixUp`.
-It's a simple embedding of `Base`, but if your move is a FixUp move it's best to embed it so that `moves.AutoConfigurer` will treat it as a FixUp move automatically.
+It's a simple embedding of `Default`, but if your move is a FixUp move it's best to embed it so that `moves.AutoConfigurer` will treat it as a FixUp move automatically.